philberryman/pb-static-content/README.md

 This node application takes markdown files, turns them into HTML and inserts the HTML into a common HTML template.

-It uses Showdown to convert markdown into HTM and Handlebars to insert the HTML into a template file.
+It uses Showdown to convert markdown into HTML and Handlebars to insert the HTML into a template file.

-Tests are build using Jest.
+Tests are built using Jest.

 # How to run